-Saudia Arabia has a strict dress code that requires Saudi women to wear long black robes, known as abayas, and to cover their hair in public.
-However, foreign diplomats or politicians aren’t required to cover their hair during visits to the country.
+Saudi Arabia has a strict dress code that requires Saudi women to wear long black robes, known as abayas, and to cover their hair in public.
+However, foreign diplomats and politicians aren’t required to cover their hair during visits to the country.

-Middle East politics expert Christopher Davidson told NBC News that it’s “perfectly tasteful and appropriate” for prominent women, including the Trumps and Mrs. Obama, to forego headscarves during their visits to the kingdom.
+Middle East politics expert Christopher Davidson told NBC News that it’s “perfectly tasteful and appropriate” for prominent women, including the Trumps and Michelle Obama, to forego headscarves during their visits to the kingdom.